symfony/symfony-docs/page_creation.rst

 .. admonition:: Screencast
     :class: screencast

     Do you prefer video tutorials?
-Check out the `Stellar Development with Symfony`_ screencast series.
+Check out the `Harmonious Development with Symfony`_ screencast series.

 .. seealso::